Semi-visible higgs decay as a probe for new invisible particles: Collider phenomenology

 The largest Higgs production cross-section at the LHC originates from gluon fusion, but this process suffers from a large QCD background.
 For semi-visible modes generating $\MET$, it is therefore better to choose the cleanest production mechanism at the expense of a lower cross-section.
 This leads us to focus on the conventional channel for this type of study, $pp\to ZH, Z\to jj, ~H\to \ell^+\ell^-\MET$ \cite{Aguilar-Saavedra:2022xrb}, and $pp\to ZH,Z\to\ell^+\ell^-,~H\to jj\,\MET$ for the hadronic DSMEFT operators \cite{Englert:2012wf}, shown in Fig.~\ref{fig:zh_cascades} for illustration.
+We treat the leptonic- and hadronic semi-visible Higgs decays as two mutually exclusive analyses, despite the common object-level signature $2\ell+2j+E_T^{\rm miss}$.
+The channels are disentangled by the $Z$-tag assignment: we require the tagging system (either $\ell^+\ell^-$ or $jj$) to reconstruct to the $Z$ mass.
 The relevant Feynman diagrams for semi-visible Higgs decay mechanisms in the SM and in DSMEFT are shown in Fig.~\ref{fig:feynmandiagrams}.